 Aito is predictive analytics and NLP automation deployer.
 It is targeted toward RPA developers with a simple UI and APIs that integrate with many automation platforms.
 Aito focuses on tabular datasets (and some text data), but its core offering is its automated re-training system.
 Metrics such as automation rate, prediction errors, and monitoring accuracy are some of their built-in features.

 Clarifai is an NLP and Computer Vision tool founded in 2013 that offers an end-to-end solution for modeling unstructured data for the entire AI lifecycle.
-Image, video, and text recognition solutions are built on an advanced machine learning platform and made easily accessible via API, device SDK, and on-premise.
+Image, video, and text recognition solutions are built on an advanced ML platform and made easily accessible via API, device SDK, and on-premise.
 Boasts with accurate and detailed results with a fast API, they have some neat pre-trained models on offer (people, vehicles, and general detectors).

 Crowd AI is a no-code AI tool built on Computer Vision, with a focus on both images and video.
 Aimed for both technical and non-technical users, their use case focus lies mainly in the industrial space (e.g. vegetation management, or disaster responses).

 Dataiku is an AI analytics tool aimed at data scientists to build business applications, with a focus on ML Ops & AI Ops.
 It's fairly simple to use if you're comfortable with data - and it has a pretty neat list of plug-ins.